Neonicotinoids And Disease In Bees And Other Non-Target Invertebrates

 Cropscience, yet conveniently has no such negative effects on bees and other non-target

-I think this uncomfortable question needs to be asked continually of our politicians, the media and farmers.
+I think this uncomfortable question needs to be asked continually of our politicians, regulators, the media and farmers.
 And if you have not read it already, please see my page about non-target insects and patents for pesticides.

 CropScience Marketing & Product Claims And Their Relevance To Bees And Other Invertebrates

 200 SC is a systemic insecticide which acts as a contact and stomach

 with this non-repellent product in the treated zone, the stop tunnelling, stop

 feeding, grooming and they become disoriented, they will be infected by soil